COVID-19 Guidance and Temporary Waivers

 Requirements for Out-of-State Advanced Practice Registered Nurses requesting approval to practice in North Carolina during a State of Emergency

 - WHAT ARE THE REQUIREMENTS FOR OUT-OF-STATE NURSE PRACTITIONERS WHO WANT TO WORK IN NORTH CAROLINA DURING THE STATE OF EMERGENCY?

-- An NP approved to practice in NC, or another state may perform medical acts, as an NP under the supervision of a physician licensed to practice medicine in NC during a state emergency-COVID-19;
+- An NP approved to practice in North Carolina, or another state may perform medical acts, as an NP under the supervision of a physician licensed to practice medicine in North Carolina during a state emergency-COVID-19;

 - teams of MDs and NPs practicing shall not be required to maintain on-site documentation describing supervisory arrangements and plans for prescriptive authority as otherwise required.